carmine560/trading-grapher/README.md

 ### `amber` ###

-![A ‘amber’ style chart showing the result of a specific stock day trade](examples/amber.png)
+![A “amber” style chart showing the result of a specific stock day trade](examples/amber.png)

 ### `ametrine` ###

-![A ‘ametrine’ style chart showing the result of a specific stock day trade](examples/ametrine.png)
+![A “ametrine” style chart showing the result of a specific stock day trade](examples/ametrine.png)

 ### `fluorite` (Default) ###

-![A ‘fluorite’ style chart showing the result of a specific stock day trade](examples/fluorite.png)
+![A “fluorite” style chart showing the result of a specific stock day trade](examples/fluorite.png)

 ### `opal` ###

-![A ‘opal’ style chart showing the result of a specific stock day trade](examples/opal.png)
+![A “opal” style chart showing the result of a specific stock day trade](examples/opal.png)

 ## License ##